gilcarmel/CarND-Advanced-Lane-Lines/README.md

 * Perform a confidence check on the detection
 * Annotate original image with lane boundaries and other info

-The source code can be found in lane_finder.py TODO Here is the top-level function that drives the pipeline.
-TODO
+The source code can be found in [lane_finder.py](./lane_finder.py); [Here is the main function](lane_finder.py#L378-L428).

 I was inspired by TODO to create an interactive UI for tweaking the various parameters contained in this pipeline.
 Here is a short video demonstrating its use.
-TODO

 ---
 Each step is described in detail below.